Ayan (class): Economic roles in the Iltizam system

-Military Responsibilities
+Military responsibilities

-The ayan became such a powerful, landed elite class that many formed their own armies.
-Technically, these armies were at the service of the Sultan and could be called upon to fight for the Ottoman Empire (which they often were during the Ottomans’ many wars in the 17th and 18th centuries.)
+The a'yan became such a powerful, landed elite class that many formed their own armies.
+Technically, these armies were at the service of the Sultan and could be called upon to fight for the Ottoman Empire (which they often were during the Ottomans' many wars in the 17th and 18th centuries).
 However, they also had significant freedom to operate.
-“While, on the one hand, they were military vassals to the sultan, serving in Ottoman armies during times of war, they remained, on the other hand, effectively autonomous in their home districts.”
+"While, on the one hand, they were military vassals to the sultan, serving in Ottoman armies during times of war, they remained, on the other hand, effectively autonomous in their home districts."
 These armies were primarily used to control and seize territory from other notables..

-Frustrating the Central Leadership
+Frustrating the central leadership

-Though the ayan helped the central government check the control of the governors, they quickly became their own source of headache for the Sultan.
+Though the a'yan helped the central government check the control of the governors, they quickly became their own source of headache for the Sultan.
 As their power and influence grew, they began to undermine the government in Constantinople.
 They resisted restrictions placed upon their authority.
-“For example, they would often pass tax farms from one generation to the next instead of returning the farm to the state.
-Some stopped sending revenues to Istanbul altogether.”
+"For example, they would often pass tax farms from one generation to the next instead of returning the farm to the state.
+Some stopped sending revenues to Istanbul altogether."
 Muhammad Ali Pasha was able to run Egypt effectively as an independent state until British occupation.
 Others used their armies to carve out pieces of the weakened Ottoman Empire and even lead independence campaigns.
 Ultimately, the Ottoman center was unable to permanently end their influence.
-Mahmud II executed some dissident ayan and sent threats to others in the early 19th century, which brought increased cooperation, but the notables ultimately maintained some form of control across the Empire until the Ottomans’ collapse in the early 20th century.
+Mahmud II executed some dissident a'yan and sent threats to others in the early 19th century, which brought increased cooperation, but the notables ultimately maintained some form of control across the Empire until the Ottomans’ collapse in the early 20th century.

+Local notability

+In addition to the urban notables discussed above, the Ottoman mashriq also included a much larger, though less economically and politically influential rural notables.
+Most rural notables originated in, and belonged to, the fellahin/peasantry class, forming a lower-echelon land-owning gentry in Palestine's post-Tanzimat countryside and emergent towns.

+The rural notability was composed of rural sheikhs, village or clan mukhtars who took exploited changing legal, administrative and political conditions, and global economic realities, to achieve socio-economic and political ascendancy using households, marriage alliances and networks of patronage.
+Over all, they played a leading role in the development of modern Palestine into the late 20th century.